Beachcomber’s 50 years

 “Okay that sounds fair, I’ll take it.”

 As Dad searched for something to have the gentleman register and sign, Bonnie raced down the front of the building peering into each window to find a room with one bed.
-Thank God he had a five and two 1 dollar bills.
-There was no cash till and we could not have made change if we wanted to.
-In fact, we had no money.
-Believe it or not, the seven dollars is all we had.
-We had spent every last dime we had getting to this day.
-The down payment, the expense of moving, renting a place for two months waiting for escrow to close, and neither Dad nor Bonnie were working.
-We actually used that seven dollars to buy groceries that night and was never able to frame our first dollar doing business.
+Thank God he had the exact amount.
+There was no cash till, and we could not have made change if we wanted to.
+In fact, we basically had no money.
+We had spent every dime we had getting to this day.
+The down payment, the expense of moving, renting a place for two months waiting for escrow to close, and neither Dad nor Bonnie was working.
+We actually used those seven dollars to buy groceries that night and was never able to frame our first dollar doing business.

-Soon after moving in we had heard that we were the latest laughingstock amongst the local realtors and other lodging owners.
-After all, we had just bought a 25-year-old, run down, nine unit motel, that had been on the market for three years without one single offer, for the exorbitant amount of $54,000!
+Soon after moving in, we had heard that we were a laughingstock amongst the local realtors and other lodging owners.
+After all, we had just bought a 25-year-old, run down, nine-unit motel that had been on the market for three years without one single offer, for the exorbitant amount of $54,000!

-The truth is, Dad had originally thought the Beachcomber would be just a stepping stone.
+The truth is, Dad had originally thought the Beachcomber would be just a steppingstone.
 It would keep a “roof” over our heads, bring in a few dollars while he fixed it up and ultimately sold it.
-Because of a friend that owned Vagabond Village, he thought the trailer park business was the way to go.
-None of us had any idea how well the little Beachcomber would do if we just worked it and took care of it.
+Because of a friend that owned a local trailer park, he thought the trailer park business was the way to go.
+None of us had any idea how well the little Beachcomber would do if we just worked it hard and took care of it.

 Almost a year later, Dad and I were standing in the patio area on the south end of the property when the neighbor called over the fence,

-“Hey Hunt, I'm gonna sell my property.
+“Hey Hunt, I’m going to sell my property.
 You interested?”

 The neighbor’s property encompassed all the land from the South end of the Beachcomber to the Pudding Creek trestle.
 It included a two-story home and two cabins with almost 300 feet of highway frontage.